masashiltakahashi/masashiltakahashi.github.io/_pages/research.md

 **Presentation: Penn State 2024, IAAE 2024 (Scheduled), Econometric Society Asian Meeting 2024 (Scheduled)**

-*Differen-in-discontinuities design is a hybrid approch that combines DID and RD.*
+*The difference-in-discontinuities design is a hybrid approach that combines DID and RD.
+Although the literature states this design identifies ATE at the discontinuity, it actually identifies ATT at the discontinuity (very local!)*